 After a few test-run manicures, we are a fan of the finish for the winter months.
 Take a “suede” test drive and tell us what you think.
 Keep reading »

 We here at The Frisky live for celeb gossip, chocolate, and your comments.
 What can we say?
 You crack us up!
 In honor of you, our smart, sexy, and incisive readers, who aren’t afraid to talk smack on the internet, we’re giving away prizes!
 Each week we’ll award you awesome chatty Cathys a little something special.
-This week, one winner will receive a $200 JC Penney Gift Card.
+This week, five winners will receive a jar of Dr. Hunter’s Cuticle Cream.
 Without further adieu, the lucky winner of this week’s Gift For Gab.
 Keep reading »